EUtilities/site/my-docs/docs/API_Key/usageandkey.md

 ---

+### Restoring Blocked Access

+If NCBI blocks an IP address for overloading the EUtility servers:

+*  Restore access by registering a contact name, email address, and software name with NCBI
+*  Include this information in all subsequent EUtility requests from that software package

 ### Register Your Tool and Email

-The values for tool and email must be registered with NCBI.
+The name of the software and email must be registered with NCBI.

-* Providing values for tool and email in requests is not sufficient to comply with this policy.
-* Requests from any IP that lack registered values for tool and email and that violate the above usage policies may be blocked.
-* Software developers may register values of tool and email at any time and are encouraged to do so.

-To register your tool and email, e-mail [eutilities@ncbi.nlm.nih.gov](eutilities@ncbi.nlm.nih.gov).
-Include the following information:
+To register, e-mail [eutilities@ncbi.nlm.nih.gov](eutilities@ncbi.nlm.nih.gov) including the following information:

-* Name of either a developer or the organization creating the software
+*  The name of either a developer or the organization creating the software
-* The tool Information should be a string with no internal spaces that uniquely identifies the software producing the request.
+*  The name of the software, which should be a string with no internal spaces that uniquely identifies the software producing the request
+    * For example:   Microsoft-Office
+* The email address:
-* The email should be a complete and valid e-mail address of the software developer and not that of a third-party end user
+    * The email address of the software developer and not that of a third-party end user.
-     - The email will be used only to contact developers if NCBI observes requests that violate our policies.
-We will attempt to contact prior to blocking access.

-Once NCBI establishes communication with a developer, receives values for tool and email, and validates the e-mail address in email, the block will be lifted.
+Once NCBI establishes communication with the developer, receives the software name and email address, and validates the e-mail address, the block will be lifted.

-**EUtilities Mailing List**

-To get announcements of software updates, known bugs, and other policy changes affecting the EUtilities, request to be added to the EUtility mailing list at [eutilities@ncbi.nlm.nih.gov](eutilities@ncbi.nlm.nih.gov).
+The information must be registered with NCBI - providing it in requests is not sufficient to comply with this policy.

 ## API Key